brijeshvadalia/Jokes-Generator/Readme.md

 - Learned DOM properties [ HTML DOM properties are values (of HTML Elements) that you can set or change. ]

+- Learned about how to fetch API and display it in the website.

+- Also Learned All about API.

 ># Designed With 😇